 In disability research, the same challenge lies, but it becomes further nuanced on the issue of construction of disability as normal versus abnormal as well as biological-medical and socio-cultural constructions.
 Disability as a matter of concern has not received its due attention for long; especially the way gender, caste and class have dominated academic discourses.
 Recently, impairment has been considered as a subject for research.
-According to Erving Goffman (1963), exclusionary practices always there against persons with impairments, as society plays an important role in constructing the meanings of able and disable.
+According to Erving Goffman (1963), exclusionary practices are always there against persons with impairments, as society plays an important role in constructing the meanings of able and disable.
 The social model has criticised the biological and medical models(Reddy, 2011, 289-290).
 Since the 1980s, the disability rights activists in North America and Europe began to oppose the dichotomous and reductionist paradigm of normal and non-normal.
 The social model associated with ideological positioning that assumes essentialist homogeneity within each category.
 This does not allow us to look at the politics of difference under the rubric of identity politics.
 However, the challenge of transversalism is to address the dilemma: can women go beyond collective identity politics without losing their ideological positioning?
-(Pryse, 2000,108-109).

-2 Transversal politics credits the term "transversal politics" to a group of Italian feminists who organised a meeting in 1993 in Bologna between Palestinian and Israeli women.
-It emerged as an alternative to universalism, which becomes more exclusive instead of being inclusive, as it adopts a homogenous point of departure to explain women's lives.
-Transversality emerged as an alternative to identity politics.
-The problem with identity politics is that it is sharply questioned the organisation of biological differences into social constructions, which are rooted in power-knowledge relations; it also tried to separate impairment from disability and treated these two as mutually exclusive.
+(Pryse, 2000,108-109). sharply questioned the organisation of biological differences into social constructions, which are rooted in power-knowledge relations; it also tried to separate impairment from disability and treated these two as mutually exclusive.
 However, this model has provided enough political impetus in the disability rights movements but not free from shortcomings.
-According to Simi Linton (1998), the prefix (dis) connotes a separation between ability and its absence.
+According to Simi Linton (1998),the prefix (dis) connotes a separation between ability and its absence.
 Therefore, it signifies an act of repudiation of ability by society, not always the biological condition located within the individual (Reddy, 2012, 289).